 The law places strict time limits within which you can file a lawsuit, so it is vital that you contact a trusted Los Angeles employment discrimination lawyer immediately.

-At McNicholas & McNicholas, LLP, our experienced Los Angeles employment discrimination lawyers are here to protect firefighters, police officers and other public employees from the injustice of workplace discrimination.
+At McNicholas & McNicholas, LLP, our experienced Los Angeles lawyers are here to protect firefighters, police officers and other public employees from the injustice of workplace discrimination.
 Schedule a free consultation to discuss your case and learn about the legal options available to you.

 Schedule a free consultation with a Los Angeles firefighter discrimination claims lawyer today

 Contact our experienced Los Angeles workplace discrimination lawyers today to discuss your firefighter discrimination claims.
 McNicholas & McNicholas, LLP is here to help firefighters who have suffered harassment on the job.
 Please call our office at 310.474.1582 or complete our contact form today to schedule a complimentary consultation.